Birkenhead North TMD

 Birkenhead North TMD is a traction maintenance depot, which is owned by Network Rail and operated by Stadler.
-Located opposite Birkenhead North railway station, it is currently responsible for servicing and stabling Merseyrail's fleet of Class 507, 508 and class 777 electric multiple units.
+Located opposite Birkenhead North railway station, it is currently responsible for servicing and stabling Merseyrail's fleet of class 777 electric multiple units and also services and stables Transport for Wales' fleet of 5 Class 230 diesel-battery electric multiple units.

 Birkenhead North's current depot code is BD, having been changed from BN in 1976.

 History

 Early history

 The former Bidston Shed, which was allocated the shed code 6F, was situated on the opposite side of the tracks, and slightly further towards Bidston, from the depot.
 An Ordnance Survey map shows that the site of Birkenhead North TMD was occupied by a railway depot by 1899, although an exact date of opening is unknown.
 However, the actual Birkenhead North engine shed, as it was then named, was located to the north of the present depot, on the goods line to the docks.

 Recent history

 In 1985 and 1986, in order to celebrate the 100th anniversary of railways in the area, a "100 Years of Mersey Railways" was held.
 Birkenhead North depot was used to hold two open days, and during both events, a number of mainline locomotives were on display at the depot.
 Among the locomotives which were included in the celebratory events were a Class 40 locomotive (40122, ex D200) as well as a Class 50 locomotive (50007 Sir Edward Elgar, ex Hercules).